All Episodes

 And no matter what, nobody went after those police.

-If you look at all the footage on the back side of the Capitol facing the Supreme Court, there was no Capitol police being attacked.
+If you look at all the footage on the back side of the Capitol facing the Supreme Court, there was no Capitol Police being attacked.

-There was no vandalism, there was no breaking an entry.
+There was no breaking an entry.

-Everybody on that side was lawful and had no idea, at least I had no idea what was going on the other side.
+At least I had no idea what was going on the other side.

 It opened from the inside.

-No windows broken.
+No windows were broken.

-Somebody opened that door from the inside, and then people were pretty much stamped in.
+Somebody opened that door from the inside.

 It was almost like Walmart on Black Friday morning years ago.

-So for all the people that were there peacefully protesting and being maligned as traitors and insurgents, that's that's very hard to hear.
+So for all the people that were there peacefully protesting and being maligned as traitors and insurgents, that's very hard to hear because we've been standing up for this country our whole life.

-I stood there with them, and there was people that infiltrated that crowd and caused all that problems.
+Veterans, people in their 60s, grandparents, I stood there with them, and there was people that infiltrated that crowd and caused all that problems.

 And they weren't Trump supporters.

-Like, no, wait, how did they come with gas masks?
+By no wait, how did they come with gas masks?

 They brought milk with them.